 The model's primary data source is a data file from 2006 that you have adjusted to be consistent with 2011 tax data.
 How does TPC model the impact of policies in years after 2011?

-For the years from 2012 to 2027, we “age” the data based on Congressional Budget Office (CBO) forecasts and projections for growth in various types of income, CBO and Joint Committee on Taxation (JCT) baseline revenue projections, IRS estimates of future growth in the number of tax returns, JCT estimates of the distribution of tax units by income, and Census Bureau data on the size and age-composition of the population.
-We use the actual 2012 through 2014 tax data that are available.
-A two-step process produces a representative sample of the population, including both filers and non-filers, for years beyond 2011.
+For the years from 2012 to 2028, we “age” the data based on CBO forecasts and projections for growth of various types of income; CBO and JCT baseline revenue projections; IRS estimates of future growth in the number of tax returns; CBO and JCT estimates of the distribution of tax units by income; and Census data on the size and age-composition of the population.
+We use the actual 2012 through 2015 tax data available at the time we developed the database (mid-2018).
+A two-step process produces a representative sample of the filing and non-filing population in years beyond 2011.
 We first inflate the dollar amounts of income, adjustments, deductions, and credits on each record by their appropriate forecasted per capita growth rates.
-We use the CBO’s forecast of per capita growth in major income sources such as wages, capital gains, and non-wage income (interest, dividends, Social Security benefits, and others).
+We use CBO’s forecast for per capita growth of each major income source, such as wages, capital gains, and other forms of non-wage income (interest and dividends, business income, taxable pensions, Social Security benefits, and others).
 We assume that most other items grow at CBO’s projected growth rate for per capita personal income.
 In the second stage of the extrapolation, we use a linear programming algorithm to adjust the weights on each record so that the major income items, adjustments, and deductions match aggregate targets.
-We also attempt to adjust the overall distribution of income to match published information from the SOI for 2012 and published estimates of the 2016 distribution from JCT.
-We extrapolate recent trends to obtain projected distributions for other years beyond 2016 and modify those distributions in order to hit CBO's published forecasts for baseline individual income tax revenue.
+We also attempt to adjust the overall distribution of adjusted gross income (AGI) to match published information from the Statistics of Income (SOI) division of the Internal Revenue Service (IRS) for 2012 through 2015, and projections from CBO for years from 2016 through 2028.

 Does the TPC model include the effects on the entire population or just those who file federal individual income tax returns?